HCBrooks-lab/nola_occ_lic25/README.md

 # NOLA Occupational Business Licenses (2025)
-This project analyzes New Orleans business license data to uncover trends in when businesses offically began operations.
+This project analyzes New Orleans business license data to uncover trends in when businesses officially began operations.

 ---